duleorlovic/aws_tips/README.md

 Change set ...

-AWS Service catalog is to manage infrastructure as code (IaC) templates.
-AWS Elastic beanstalk is for deploys web applications.

 AWS LightSail Use pre-configured development stacks like LAMP, Nginx, MEAN, and Node.js. to get online quickly and easily.